Valloric/statblock5e/README.md

 There's very little JavaScript actually; just a bit of boilerplate that registers the elements and some minor logic for computing the ability modifiers for the ability table.
-Other than that, it's pure HTML & CSS.
+Other than that, it's pure HTML, CSS & SVG.

 Here's the markup that produced the above picture. **No user-level CSS or JavaScript is necessary.**